nix-community/nixpkgs-pytools/README.md

-  -h, --help           show this help message and exit --version VERSION    pypi package version (stable if not specified) --filename FILENAME  filename for nix derivation
-  -f, --force          Force creation of file, overwriting when it already
+  -h, --help           show this help message and exit --version VERSION    pypi package version (stable if not specified) --filename FILENAME  filename for nix derivation --stdout             Print the nix derivation to stdout -f, --force          Force creation of file, overwriting when it already exists
-                       exists
 ```

 Creates a `default.nix` derivation to go into